 Ryan Burns, phd, frcgs

 I am a “public scholar”, which for me means two things.
 First, I communicate my research results across multiple audiences.
 That is, in addition to collaborating with civil society organizations, I find it equally important to inform policymakers and the general public, as it is to contribute to scholarly conversations.
 Second, public scholarship means I consider my pedagogy and research to be a form of activism.
 I make this claim because in my research and teaching I open up taken-for-granted ideas/concepts to critique.
 In other words, I uncover the origins and limitations of technologies and concepts, in order to imagine and foster different, more socially-just, worlds.
 In this I borrow from Seyla Benhabib, when she says, “The task of the critic is not to juxtapose an ideal, eternal standard to the existent, but through a ‘ruthless critique of the existent’ to reveal that what is, already contains within itself what ‘ought’ to be as a possibility.”
-Cocretely, this year as AAAS STP Fellow, I will work with the National Science Foundation’s National AI Research Institutes, helping to set federal-level policy on AI research funding.
+Cocretely, last year as AAAS STP Fellow, I worked with the National Science Foundation’s National AI Research Institutes, helping to set federal-level policy on AI research funding.

 contact details